 A key element of the alarm ordinance is the requirement that all alarm users have an alarm permit.
 The alarm permit is an integral part of the ordinance because it requires alarm users to provide the Police Department with the names, addresses and phone numbers of three persons who can respond to the premises of the activated alarm within 30 minutes if the need arises.

 Every residence or business operating an alarm system in Palo Alto must obtain a permit from the Palo Alto Police Department.
-The annual permit cost is $35.
-The revenue generated from these permits will be used to defray the costs of administering the ordinance.
-Any alarm system police respond to that is not permitted will be charged a $250 penalty assessment.
+The annual permit cost is $38.
+The revenue generated from these permits is used to defray the costs of administering the ordinance.
+Any alarm system police respond to that is not permitted will be charged a $250 penalty fine.

 Download a Permit Application